Mariners bullpen and defense are to blame yet again in a loss to the Rangers

-The Mariners’ quest to win a three-game series ended in failure thanks to poor bullpen work and worse defense.
+The Mariners score seven-plus runs for the 15th time this season and lost for the third with Wednesday afternoon’s 8-7 loss to the Rangers.
+The shortcomings and failures of their defense and the unpredictability of a bullpen filled with largely unknown and unwanted relievers made their outburst of offense irrelevant in another defeat — their ninth in their last 11 games.

-Asdrubal Cabrera’s two-out single in the top of the ninth gave the Rangers the go-ahead run for an 8-7 victory against the Mariners at T-Mobile Park.
+Asdrubal Cabrera’s two-out RBI double in the top of the ninth off reliever Anthony Bass broke a 7-7 tie and proved to be the game-winning run.

-Seattle got the tying run and winning run on base in the bottom of the ninth, but Domingo Santana struck out and Kyle Seager grounded into a game-ending double play.
+Seattle got the tying and winning run on base in the bottom of the ninth when Daniel Vogelbach led off with a single and Edwin Encarnacion worked a walk off of Shawn Kelley.
+But Domingo Santana struck out and Kyle Seager grounded into a game-ending double play.

-The Mariners fell to 24-34 on the season.
-They’ve lost five of their last six games to Texas.
+Since beating the Rangers in back-to-back games on April 25-26 to improve to 18-11, the Mariners have gone 6-23 to fall to 23-34 on the season, including losing seven of their last eight against Texas.

-The bullpen gave up five runs in relief, and three errors were the main culprits.
+“Interesting afternoon game that went back and forth,” manager Scott Servais said.
+“I thought we were in pretty good shape.
+We had a two-run lead with six outs to go and we couldn’t lock it down.
+We didn’t execute some pitches late and again, as we’ve talked about a lot this year, the defense reared its ugly head a couple of times.”

 The beginning of Mariners lefty Wade LeBlanc’s start was less than ideal.
 He gave up back-to-back singles to start the game.
 With one out, the awkward and energetic Hunter Pence smoked a triple into the gap in left-center to score both runners with ease.
 Cabrera later added an RBI single to give the Rangers a 3-0 lead before the Mariners even got to think about hitting.